Government jobs for retirees offer excellent opportunities for seniors who are looking for part time or full time employment.

 National Institutes of Health

 The National Institutes of Health (NIH) is a government medical research agency that reemploys retired federal employees.
 Reemployed workers may serve as mentors, trainers and support staff for program managers.
 Retirees are particularly appealing candidates for these positions because they offer the knowledge and experience necessary to develop the best practices for each endeavor.
-More information is available at Employment Opportunities for Retired Federal Employees at the NIH website.
+More information is available at The Interagency Career Transition Assistance Program at the NIH website.

 It's Never too Late to Start